BaptisteTomasin/Federated-Learning-Frameworks/README.md

 In this document we will compare the following open-source FL frameworks:
 * Tensoflow Federated (TFF) of Google Inc
 * Paddle Federated Learning (PaddleFL) of Baidu
-* Pysift of the open community OpenMined
+* Pysyft of the open community OpenMined
 <!-- * IBM Federated Learning of IBM -->

-Their performance are evaluate on two data sets:
+Their performance are evaluate on two datasets:
-* The MNIST's data set that contain images of digits
+* The MNIST's dataset that contain images of digits
 * The weather data in France, it corresponding at time-series data.

-These two data set are imported in [data](/data)
+These two dataset are imported in [data](/data)

 In this project these frameworks are evaluate in many aspects like:

 * Simplicity of the installation
 * Maturity, documentation and community
 * Comparison of the built model’s accuracy and of the training process performance
-* Capacity to do simulation and to deployed
+* Capacity to do simulation and to deploy solutions

 > My device is an Hp EliteBook, without GPU, composed by an Intel Core i7-6600U, 2.60 GHz 2.81 GHz and 16 Go of RAM